 Still, Trishula shines as one of the most powerful Synchro Monsters.

 Whenever you end your turn, gain 600 Life Points for each Psychic-type Monster you control.

 Can negate an opponent's effect that destroys a card on the field.

 Black Rose Dragon

-Can destroy all cards on the field, and can reduce opposing monsters' attack to zero by removing from play a plant-type monster from your Graveyard.
+Can destroy all cards on the field, and reduce opposing Monsters' attack to zero by banishing a Plant Monster from your Graveyard.